lhervier/dom-spring/README.md

 As for production environment, you can check that the server has loaded your plugins by sending the following console command :

 	tell http osgi ss spring

+If you update the source code of the project, and want to check the result, simply restart the http task.

 # Creating an application using Spring